Bocheonism

 Cha Gyeong-seok was originally a Donghak (Cheondoist) priest, who converted to Jeungsanism after meeting Gang Il-Sun.
 After Gang's death, Goh Pan-Lye (Subu, literally “Head Lady,” 1880–1935, although in Kang's circle there was more than one "Subu"), a female disciple of Kang Jeungsan, around September 1911 gathered around her a number of Kang's followers.
 Cha Gyeong-seok was Goh's male cousin and became the leader of Goh's branch.
 Dissatisfied with this situation, Goh separated from Cha in 1919 and established her own new religion.
-Cha continued under the name Bocheon-gyo, which was adopted in 1921, at a great ritual held in Hamyang County, Gyeongsangnam-do.
+Cha continued under the name Bocheon-gyo, which was adopted in 1921, at a great ritual held in Hamyang County, South Gyeongsang Province.

 Eventually, Bocheonism became the largest Korean new religious movement and possibly the largest religion in Korea, with some six million followers, including leading activists in the Korean independence movements.
 Bocheonism, however, declined rapidly after Cha's death in 1936, and fragmented into several competing group, as did Goh's organization.
 The largest among these branches is Jeung San Do.

 Cha prophesied that the unification of the world would take place beginning in Korea.
 Branches of Bocheonism are also credited with encouraging local culture in the Jeongeup region, including the pungmulgut performance tradition.